Leicester Moving Demand Trends: When Moves Take Longer

 • End-of-month bay scarcity → Reserve building loading bays early and secure written slot confirmations with contact details.

-• School-run congestion → Avoid arrivals near 8–9am and 3–4pm; plan routes using secondary roads with reliable passing points.
+• School-run congestion → Avoid arrivals near 8–9am and 3–4pm and use quieter secondary roads where possible.

-• Permit-only terraces → Arrange a visitor permit or resident assistance; stage items closer to the kerb to reduce carry time.
+• Permit-only terraces → Arrange a visitor permit or resident assistance and stage items closer to the kerb to reduce carry time.

 • Lift sharing in managed blocks → Book exclusive lift periods where allowed and stage loads to match the reserved window.